-Akagera national park is a the only Savannah park in Rwanda and is home to several mammal species including Lions, Elephants, Giraffes, Hippos, Kobs, Zebras, Bushbucks, Waterbucks and most recently Black Rhinos have been introduces from South Africa, making Akagera national park officially a big 5 park like it was many years ago.
+The Akagera national park is a the only Savannah park in Rwanda and is home to several mammal species including Lions, Elephants, Giraffes, Hippos, Kobs, Zebras, Bushbucks, Waterbucks and in the Akagera recently Black Rhinos have been introduces from South Africa, making the Akagera national park officially a big 5 park like it was many years ago.

-Akagera fringed lakes, papyrus swamps, savannah plains and rolling highlands combine to make Akagera amongst the most scenic of reserves anywhere in Africa.
-It has exceptional levels of biodiversity and forms the largest protected wetland in central Africa.
+Akagera fringed lakes, papyrus swamps, savannah plains and rolling highlands combine to make Akagera national park amongst the most scenic of reserves anywhere in Africa.
+Akagera has exceptional levels of biodiversity and forms the largest protected wetland in central Africa.

-To the west are rolling hills and valleys more typical of Rwandan countryside while to the east, the Akagera River feeds into a series of lakes, marshes and papyrus swamps that constitute central and eastern Africa’s largest protected wetlands.
-So, for a fairly small National Park, an Akagera safari can be extremely diverse with a variety of habitats, wildlife and birds, and some lovely scenery
+To the west of Akagera national park are rolling hills and valleys more typical of Rwandan countryside while to the east of Akagera national park, the Akagera River feeds into a series of lakes, marshes and papyrus swamps that constitute central and eastern Africa’s largest protected wetlands.
+So, for a fairly small National Park, an safari in Akagera can be extremely diverse with a variety of habitats, wildlife and birds, and some lovely scenery

-Although founded in 1934, much of the park was re-allocated as farms and in 1997 the park was reduced in size from more than 2,500 sq km (nearly 10% of the surface area of Rwanda) to its current extent of 1,122 sq km.
-Since 2010, a joint venture with African Parks has seen Akagera return to its former glories and once again is shinning and harboring all the big 5 mammals that has greatly improved the wildlife safaris and tourism in Rwanda.
+Although Akagera national park founded in 1934, much of the park was re-allocated as farms and in 1997 the Akagera national park was reduced in size from more than 2,500 sq km (nearly 10% of the surface area of Rwanda) to its current extent of 1,122 sq km.
+Since 2010, a joint venture with African Parks has seen Akagera national park return to its former glories and once again is shinning and harboring all the big 5 mammals that has greatly improved the wildlife safaris and tourism in Rwanda.

 Lions were hunted to local extinction, rhinos disappeared, and the park‘s wildlife was displaced by tens of thousands of long-horned cattle.
 Biodiversity was practically lost, and with it so was employment and tourism.

-Akagera combines well with Nyungwe National Park which is known for the nature walk, canopy walk and chimpanzee tracking and the Volcanoes National Park for its golden monkeys and gorillas to offer a great safari element as it is home to many large plains game species as well as species restricted to the papyrus swamps such as the Sitatunga and the sought-after Shoebill Stork.
+Akagera national park combines well with Nyungwe National Park which is known for the nature walk, canopy walk and chimpanzee tracking and the Volcanoes National Park for its golden monkeys and gorillas to offer a great safari element as it is home to many large plains game species as well as species restricted to the papyrus swamps such as the Sitatunga and the sought-after Shoebill Stork.
 Notable plains game includes elephant, buffalo, topi, zebra, waterbuck, roan antelope and eland.
 Other antelope are duiker, oribi, bohor reedbuck, klipspringer, bushbuck and impala.

 Buffaloes slightly increase to 2567 units from 2093 units in the period under review, but in the previous census, they were below 1000 units.